Apple MacBook Pro 14-inch vs HP ENVY x360 15.6" 2-in-1 Laptop

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-HP ENVY x360 15.6" 2-in-1 Laptop is better if you prioritize versatile 2-in-1 aluminum design with a premium look and feel.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+HP ENVY x360 15.6" 2-in-1 Laptop wins if you value versatile 2-in-1 aluminum design with a premium look and feel.
+Both are rated highly (4.9★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure